Great Cities of the Ancient World

-Great Cities of the Ancient World is history book by American writer and essayist L. Sprague de Camp, published by Doubleday in 1972.
+Great Cities of the Ancient World is a history book by American writer and essayist L. Sprague de Camp, published by Doubleday in 1972.
 It was reissued by Dorset Press in 1990.
 It has also been translated into German.

 Content

 The work is a study of the ethnology, history, geography, and everyday life of fourteen famous ancient capital cities; Thebes, Jerusalem, Nineveh, Tyre, Babylon, Memphis, Athens, Syracuse, Carthage, Alexandria, Anurâdhapura, Rome, Pâṭaliputra, and Constantinople.
 The narrative is enlivened by personal observation, the author having personally traveled to each of the sites treated.
 New World sites are not treated.

 The author's treatment of Athens is typical of the rest.
 He starts the book off with a narrative of daily life in the city in 433/432 BC, the narrative following several slaves just after they wake up and walk to work conversing through busy polluted streets and hear a herald summon citizens to the assembly.
 After this dramatic entrance, he dives into a survey of Athenian history.
 On reaching the fifth century he diverts his attention to the city walls and Themistocles.
 The treatment of the Peloponnesian War stresses the contrast between Sparta and Athens, with the obligatory quote from the Funeral Oration and a long passage from Thucydides' reflections of the moral damage done by the war.
 As Athens' political power wanes in the fourth century he emphasizes the nature of the Polis and developments in art and literature.